spectrahook/PacketSpy/README.md

 - Press Fecth From Github
 - Paste the raw link

-🚫 License
+## 🚫 License

-This script is under a custom license:
+- This script is under a custom license:

-❌ Do not rename or rebrand this file
+- ❌ Do not rename or rebrand this file

-❌ Do not sell or redistribute it for profit
+- ❌ Do not sell or redistribute it for profit

-✅ You can use this script!

-❗ Attribution required (@liebertsx)
+- ❗ Attribution required (@liebertsx)

-Violation may result in revoked permission to use this tool.
+- Violation may result in revoked permission to use this tool.

-📩 Contact
+## 📩 Contact

-Discord: @liebertsx
+- Discord: @liebertsx

 Langsung bisa kamu pakai buat `README.md`.
 Let me know kalau mau versi Indo juga.